 Akayama thought.
 “To make these islands I spent days at the bottom of the sea.
 Taking this as inspiration I name you Nemo.”

 “Nemo name?” asked Nemo.
 “Name Nemo?”

 Akayama folded herself into a boat.
-Nemo stepped shakily aboard her back, and after she crossed the harsh surf he was glad to disembark onto the second island.
+Nemo stepped shakily aboard her back, and after she crossed the harsh surf, he was glad to disembark on the second island.
 Nemo walked through the trees staring at their canopies in awe.